 Considers the anthropology, history, and symbolism of zombies.
 Topics include slavery, Haitian folklore, contemporary films, the role of the zombie in U.S. popular imagination, and the zombie as commentary on colonialism, race, consumerism, and pandemics.
 Includes two asynchronous film viewings per week.
-Students will leave this class with braaaaaaaaaaaaaaaaaaaaaaaas.
+Students will leave this class with braaaaaaaaaaaaaaans.

-ANTH 241.
-Anthropology of Disaster.
+ANTH 236.
+Human Ecology.
 1 Credit.